 It's hard to tell just by looking at the fixed fire suppression system's bottle head assembly, but when poking your head around the back, the transport pin position becomes more clear.

 Here's an example of a 'Quick Insert Option' phrase that have saved under 'Fixed Fire Suppression System' for just such an occasion.
 Feel free to copy/paste this phrase into your version of InspectX and adjust to your liking.

-The fixed fire suppression system's manual release safety lock-out pin was found installed (this pin would prevent the manual discharge of the fixed fire suppression system in case of an emergency).
-Remove the lock-out pin to return the system into operational order, as necessary.
+The fixed fire suppression system's manual release safety lock-out transport pin was found installed (this pin would prevent the manual discharge of the fixed fire suppression system in case of an emergency).
+Remove the lock-out transport pin to return the system into operational order, as necessary.